wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 5. From Solution Explorer, open the copied azuredeploy.json.

-6. Just for the sake of the demonstration, let’s add some standard Application Insight resources to our JSON file, by clicking **Add Resource**.
-If you’re just interested in deploying the JSON file, skip to the deploy steps.
+6. Just for the sake of the demonstration, let's add some standard Application Insight resources to our JSON file, by clicking **Add Resource**.
+If you're just interested in deploying the JSON file, skip to the deploy steps.

 	![](./media/app-service-deploy-complex-application-predictably/deploy-3-newresource.png)